matias-milio/asp-net-core-api-react-crud/README.md

 * Toast Notifications
 * Styled Components

-This time I added SQL Authentication to the database to alter the connection string and show some use of db roles.
+This time I added SQL Authentication to the database to alter the connection string and show some use of db roles.</br>
 **The user for the db is "dev" and password "abc123".**

 To run this project locally you need to: